Privacy Notice

 To help you

-Your Doctor or other health professionals caring for you, keep records about your health and any treatment or care you receive during your visit to the Countess of Chester Hospital.
+Your doctor or other health professionals caring for you keep records about your health and any treatment or care you receive during your visit to the Countess of Chester Hospital.
 This information is either written down or held on a computer.
 These records are then used to guide and manage the care you receive.
 This is to make sure that:

 - any health professional involved in your care has accurate and up-to-date information to assess your health and decide what care you need;